 Some of the benefits of artificial turf are that it’s a long-lasting “all-weather” material that does not require a lot of maintenance in the short-term or potentially dangerous pesticides.
 Artificial turf is currently used on more than 12,000 athletic fields in the U.S. Unfortunately, these surfaces often don’t last as long as expected.

 From the Tire Swings to Play Surfaces Made from Tires

 Do you remember when children used to play on tire swings in the backyard or at the park?
 Those same tires are now being put to a new and possibly hazardous use!
 Recycled rubber tires have become one of the top choice materials for surfacing children’s playgrounds.
 In 2013, approximately 233 million scrap tires were generated, of which 8% (approximately 17.5 million tires) was processed for playground surface cover and 4% (almost 10 million tires) for sports surfaces.
 Logically, tire scraps seemed like a surface that would be less likely to harm children if they fell.
 Recycling tires for use in playgrounds also keeps them out of landfills where they take up space, harbor rodents and other animals, and trap standing water that serve as breeding grounds for mosquitoes and other disease-bearing insects.
-In addition, tires that have been thrown away can catch fire and that releases many different harmful chemicals into the air and ground water, tire materials and other synthetic rubber can release chemicals into the air we breathe.
+But just as tires that have been thrown away can catch fire and release many different harmful chemicals into the air and ground water, tire materials and other synthetic rubber can release chemicals into the air we breathe.
 Those chemicals can also get on our skin and even in our mouths.
 This is an example where what seemed like helpful recycling can instead be harmful.

 The tire material and other rubber used on playgrounds can include the following: